Moldovan identity card: 1996 Series

 In addition to plastic ID card a soft paper booklet is issued with the card, bearing information on residency, civil and military status.
 The paper booklet is also used when voting.

 2013 Series

-Compared to the 1996 Series, the 2013 Series ID card is smaller in size and is 86.5 x 54 mm.
+Compared to the 1996 Series, the 2013 Series ID card is smaller in size and is 86.5 x 54 mm (3½" x 2¼").
 On the front side of the card on the left side a color photograph of the bearer is placed along with a round hologram and a signature of the bearer.
-Top of the card bears a title REPUBLICA MOLDOVA - BULETIN DE IDENTITATE (Republic of Moldova - Identity Card), to the left side of the title there is a Moldovan Coat of Arms and to the right side of the title the Identity Card's Number is placed.
+Top of the card bears a title REPUBLICA MOLDOVA – BULETIN DE IDENTITATE (Republic of Moldova - Identity Card), to the left side of the title there is a Moldovan Coat of Arms and to the right side of the title the Identity Card's Number is placed.
 The front side has the following description fields: